natecdr/tuttut/README.md

-# MIDI to Guitar tabs
+# Tuttut
-Converts a MIDI file to ASCII guitar tabs.
+Converts MIDI files to guitar tabs.

 ## Using the tool